 What is Occupational Therapy?

-Occupational Therapy is a form of support to help people living with illness or disability achieve their goals in their daily life.
+Occupational Therapy is a form of evidence-based support to help people living with illness or disability achieve their goals in their daily life.
 These goals can be as simple as being able to shower and dress independently, or as complex as being able to move around the community or return to work.
 Professionals who are trained in this field are called Occupational Therapists or OTs.

 What does “occupation” mean in Occupational Therapy?

 Does it only refer to work-related rehabilitation support?
 The word “occupation” in “Occupational Therapy” often confuses people, with many believing that Occupational Therapy is related only to returning to the workforce or dealing with work-related injury.
 Though these can certainly be addressed by an Occupational Therapist, occupation in this case simply means the things that “occupy” an individual—that is, the activities or tasks that a person performs daily.

 In fact, there is a type of Occupational Therapy that is designed specifically for children (see question below)—even though they don’t necessarily “work”.